HSLdevcom/digitransit-site/src/pages/en/developers/work_with_us/index.md

 on our demo sites and familiarize yourself with component code.
 Should you live in Finland, you can also Visit us at HSL premises (Opastinsilta 6A Helsinki)

-Fastest way to ask questions is probably through http://facebook.com/HSLdevcom
+Fastest way to ask questions is probably through [@HSLdevcom](https://twitter.com/HSLdevcom) in Twitter.